danielsaidi/website_danielsaidi/_posts/2018/2018-12-27-alamofire-objectmapper.md

 talk was on how to use Alamofire to talk to an api, AlamofireObjectMapper to map its responses, use the Alamofire `RequestRetrier` to automatically retry failing requests and use `RequestAdapter` to adapt all requests.
-I also demonstrated how to use Realm to create implicit offline support, using the decorator pattern.
+I also demonstrated how to use Realm to seamlessly add offline support, using the decorator pattern.

 In this post, I'll recreate the entire app from scratch, with some modifications.
 I have updated the [original post]({{page.original}}) to Swift 4.2.
 It uses some